i400s/pico_w-testing/README.md

 This repository is not much more than a bits of code from the Raspberry pi pico examples folders.

-While starting small, hopefully this wont und up as a big mess.
+While starting small, hopefully this wont end up as a big mess.

 Honestly I don't hold out much hope.